Bounce (Bon Jovi album): Lyrics and music

 After a one-album absence, perennial Bon Jovi collaborator Desmond Child returned to co-write four of the album's 12 songs.
 The lyrics in the song "Undivided" were influenced by the September 11 attacks.
 It simply states that "no man is an island" and that all people are part of the greater world that is humanity, and that all people are stronger together than being apart.
-"Everyday" was also inspired by the September 11 attacks.
+"Everyday" was influenced by the September 11 attacks.
 It reinforces the need to live each day to its fullest and the lyrics acknowledge the harshness of life, but encourage listeners to "brush themselves off", get back up on their feet and get on with life.
 "The Distance" is written in a cinematic style.
 The music serves as a score to the lyrics, which begins as an establishing shot and the "camera" draws closer into the story as the song progresses.
 The lyrics talk about the passion that a person feels when there is a goal in sight and displays the determination shown when that person is striving to reach that goal.
 "Joey" is influenced and inspired by Elton John's song Levon (1971) and talks about a character who befriends a simple-minded young man.
 "Misunderstood" is a song about anyone who has said the wrong thing and has had to face the consequences.
 The song was written after Jon Bon Jovi came home after long period of time and he realised there were portions of his personal life he had neglected and wrote this song to admit his guilt.
 "All About Lovin' You" is a love song that talks about appreciating the love of another.
-It was also influenced by the events of September 11 and how many people rediscovered that love is the most important thing in life.
+It was written in the aftermath of the events of September 11 and how many people rediscovered that love is the most important thing in life.